Communication Studies at UM-Flint

 What makes the UM-Flint program different is the individual care and attention we give to each student.
 We have a unique structure for advising and mentoring that makes sure each and every student has personal guidance from our award winning faculty.
 You'll learn not just in how to succeed in classes, but how to prepare yourself to be competitive after graduation.
 The faculty will personally work with you to develop a resume, to select a great internship, and to make sure you are aware of opportunities for involvement on campus.
 If you need a little extra help in your studies, your faculty are there for you on that as well.

-Explore our major on our website, or, better yet, come in for a chat with our advisor and meet some faculty.
+Explore our major on our website, or, better yet, chat with our advisor and meet some faculty.
 We will custom tailor a course plan for you that will lay out exactly what you need to graduate as quickly as possible.